vsoch/vsoch.github.io/_posts/2018/2018-12-20-image-definition.md

 If you want to see the entire analysis, the
 <a href="https://github.com/openschemas/dockerfiles/blob/master/container-analysis.ipynb" target="_blank">notebook is available</a>.
 The take away message that I want you to have is that containers are the new unit that we operate in.
 We don't understand their guts.
-With tools like container-diff, and with data structures like an `ImageDefinition` defined by schema.org, we can have all this metadata splot out statically in HTML for search giants like Google to parse.
+With tools like container-diff, and with data structures like an "ImageDefinition" (hopefully soon defined by schema.org), we can have all this metadata splot out statically in HTML for search giants like Google to parse.
 We might actually be able to parse and organize this massive landscape.
 How do you do that?
 Let me show you how to start.

 ## How do we label a Dockerfile?